jacktasia/dumb-diff/README.md

 ## Why?

 I  often need to see the diff of arbitrary content that is either not in a file or is only part of one.
 For instance, I'll have a string somewhere in a file, and then someone will send me an edit for it.
 I have often found this situation awkward, so I made this.
 Similar functionality is somewhere in the `ediff` package and elsewhere.
-See other ([alternatives](#alternatives)) here.
+See [alternatives](#alternatives).

 ## How it works?